Atriya walked into his apartment, tracking in dirt. He was still wearing his ruck.

-As he shuffled through the food, he noticed a container of rotten pomegranates.
+As he shuffled through the food, he noticed a plastic container of rotten pomegranates.
 They were spoiled in a big way—each fruit was nearly engulfed by large, whitish patches of mold.
 The Crusader had no idea how long they’d been there.

 How the fuck can it smell so bad through the goddamned bag?

 He threw it out, then went back to his flat.
 He opened the fridge again, downed a shake, then picked out an apple and some strawberries.
 Both fruits were extremely ripe.
 He started eating, his thoughts drifting back to the scene on the mountain.
 Nothing arose from his reflection but annoyance and confusion.

 Trying to forget his frustrations, he jumped in the shower and fiddled with the dials.
 Half the time, the temperature on his shower was wonky.
 Today was no exception as he struggled to find the right mix of hot and cold.

 Motherfucker.
 Nothing was going his way.
 He scrubbed off and cut the water, which, after five minutes, had achieved a kind of tepid warmth that barely qualified as lukewarm.
 He snatched a towel from the rack and dried off.

 After changing into shorts and an old t-shirt, he almost smacked himself on the forehead.
 He was definitely off-kilter; he had forgotten to check his weapons, something he instinctively did whenever he came home.

 He didn’t mind if the rest of his stuff fell apart—other pieces of gear pertained to his hobbies, and had no bearing on his job—but weapons readiness was something he took seriously.
 It was woven into his identity as a Crew guy.
 Concerning anything work-related, he considered even a momentary lapse of attention as inexcusable.